Ohio Personal Responsibility Education Program (PREP) District 3 and 5

 - Ohio Department of Health trains sub grantees staff as PREP Master Trainers

-- PREP Master Trainers train direct care staff who work with foster care and incarcerated youth as PREP Instructors
+- PREP Master Trainers train professionals who work with youth as PREP Instructors

-- PREP Instructors provide PREP workshops to youth residing in foster care or the juvenile justice system.
+- PREP Instructors provide PREP workshops to eligible youth

-The PREP Instructor Training is two days (12 hours).
-When an agency staff completes the PREP Instructor Training they are eligible to conduct PREP youth workshops.
+When an agency staff completes the PREP Instructor Training, they are eligible to conduct PREP youth workshops.

 PREP is conducted throughout the state of Ohio.
 The state is divided into 5 different districts.